charite-uwatwembi/Capstone/README.md

 # Capstone final year project
-This is to be a repository for my capstone final projects.
+This is aboutto be a repository for my capstone final projects.